How to be a festive badass.

 Prosecco is better than white wine.
 Red wine has a host of other health benefits.
 But most angelic, vodka, lime and soda (hydrate as your de-hydrate!)

 3. Get hangover smart: Stick to protein and healthy fats in the morning instead of processed carbs if you can.
 If you’re a meat eater then buy the best quality meat you can.
 If you’re veggie like me, then you can’t go wrong with halloumi, eggs and greens to kill the night before.
-Try to avoid white carbs especially as they're just sugars in disguise.
 Add as many greens as you can throughout the day.
 Spinach is an easy one to add first thing.
 When you get up, make a glass of water with a slice of lemon and sprinkle with a tiny amount of salt.
 I promise you won’t taste the salt but it’ll help rehydrate your body.
 (Sadly I can’t erase those karaoke memories).

 4. Stay hydrated: Drink 6-8 glasses of water during the day.
 Even mild dehydration can lead to a headache and combined with the diuretic effects of alcohol makes maintaining your fluid intake so important.
 Regular teas and coffee count towards your fluid intake, but caffeinated versions shouldn't make up your full quota.
 I can’t start the day without hot water and lemon and this is especially true in winter when cold water isn’t that appealing.
 If you’re dehydrated you’re likely to feel tired and it’s easy to confuse hunger with thirst.
 Try drinking a glass of water before snacking.